openforis/sepal_ui/docs/source/tutorials/decorator.rst

 In this tutorial, you will be introduced to the sepal_ui decorators and how they will help you tackle that tasks by taking the following topics:

-- Description: ¿what is a decorator and what is its basic syntax?
+- Description: what is a decorator and what is its basic syntax?
-- Types: interactive and validation
+- Types: interactive and validation.
-- Use cases: when and where to use decorators
+- Use cases: when and where to use decorators? practical example.
-- Example: practical example of usage

 Description
 -----------

 The sepal_ui decorators are a simple and useful way to improve the readability and functionality of your code.
-Basically, a decorator is a function that allows you to add extra functionality to an existing object (such as a function) without modifying its structure: it takes a function as an argument, adds some functionality (could be after and/or before), and returns it.
+A decorator is a function that allows you to add extra functionality to an existing object (such as a function) without modifying its structure: it takes a function as an argument, adds some functionality (could be after and/or before), and returns it.